heberpereiraniteo/codex/codex-cli/README.md

 1. **Start with an issue.** Open a new one or comment on an existing discussion so we can agree on the solution before code is written.
 2. **Add or update tests.** Every new feature or bug-fix should come with test coverage that fails before your change and passes afterwards.
 100% coverage is not required, but aim for meaningful assertions.
-3. **Document behaviour.** If your change affects user-facing behaviour, update the README, inline help (`codex --help`), or relevant example projects.
+3. **Document behaviour.** If your change affects user-facing behaviour, update the README, inline help (`niteo-code --help`), or relevant example projects.
 4. **Keep commits atomic.** Each commit should compile and the tests should pass.
 This makes reviews and potential rollbacks easier.

 ### Opening a pull request